 In this clause all feature restrictions are listed:

-No external DSRC units within range of IUT, DSRC Packet Capture Tool, and DSRC Reference Unit are transmitting outside of the test setup.
+No external DSRC units within range of IUT, DSRC Test System, and DSRC Reference Unit are transmitting outside of the test setup.

 WAAS corrections are present for all devices.

 Signature and certificate content is assumed to be tested and validated through 1609.2 test method.